nesquena/rabl/README.md

 }]
 ```

-That's the basic overview but there is a lot more (partials, inheritance, custom nodes, etc).
-Read the full details below of RABL below.
+That's a basic overview but there is a lot more to see such as partials, inheritance, custom nodes, etc. Read the full details of RABL below.

 ## Configuration ##